Rehket/SF-CIDP/ReadMe.md

 ## What is the purpose of this tool?
-**< Some Amazing Name Here >** aims to make migrating changes between salesforce environments simple with integration into VCS.
+**< Some Amazing Name Here >** aims to make migrating changes and data between salesforce environments simple with integration into VCS.
- So simple, such that there is no excuse or reason to not do it.
+ So simple, such that there is no reason to not to use verson control, even if the org is a mess :P.

 ### Tasks That kinda work.